What the Sales Playbook Is. What Is Not

 From “High growth Handbook” by Elad Gil.

-Reading and digesting the Sales Playbook should be the first task that any new SDR or Account Executive gets assigned as soon as they join the company.
+Understanding, digesting and seeing the Go-To-Market Playbook in action should be the priority activity that any new SDR, Account Executive, Customer Success or Demand Generation / Marketing person should get assigned as soon as they join the company.

-On the contrary, it’s quite common that a new hire in Sales is given endless product trainings at the very beginning.
-Like if it were all about the features and not about the business.
-Isn’t it so?
+On the contrary, it’s quite common that a new hire in the Revenue team is given endless product trainings at the very beginning.

-When I joined Kellogg’s at the beginning of my career they didn’t bring me to the factory to learn everything about corn flakes as first priority.
+When I joined a corporation like Kellogg’s at the start of my career they didn’t bring me to the factory at the very beginning, to learn everything about corn flakes.

 Photo Racler Claire on Pexels